Imbros: Between Turkey and Greece

 However shortly after the legislation of "Civil Law" on 26 June 1927 (Mahalli Idareler Kanunu), the rights accorded to the Greek population of Imbros and Tenedos were revoked, in violation of the Lausanne Treaty.
-Thus, the island was demoted from an administrative district to a sub-district which resulted that the island was to be stripped of its local tribunals.
+The island was demoted from an administrative district to a sub-district with the result that the island was to be stripped of its local tribunals.
 Moreover, the members of the local council were obliged to have adequate knowledge of the Turkish language, which meant that the vast majority of the islanders were excluded.
-Furthermore, according to this law, the Turkish government retained the right to dissolve this council and in certain circumstances, to introduce police force and other officials consisted of non-islanders.
+Furthermore, according to this law, the Turkish government retained the right to dissolve this council and in certain circumstances, to introduce police force and other officials consisting of non-islanders.
 This law also violated the educational rights of the local community and imposed an educational system similar to that followed by ordinary Turkish schools.

 Massive scale persecution against the local Greek element started in 1961, as part of the Eritme Programmi operation that aimed at the elimination of Greek education and the enforcement of economic, psychological pressure and violence.
 Under these conditions the Turkish government approved the appropriation of the 90% of the cultivated areas of the island and the settlement of additional 6,000 ethnic Turks from mainland Turkey.
 The Turkish Government, also, closed the Greek schools on the island and classified it as "supervised zone", which meant that expatriates could not visit the island and their homes without special admission.
 Greeks on the island were also targeted by the construction of an open prison on the island that included inmates convicted of rape and murder, who were then allowed to roam freely on the island and harass locals.
 Some are said to have committed the same crimes before the prison was closed down in 1992.
 Farming land was expropriated for the prison.
 Furthermore, with the 1964 Law on Land Expropriation (No 6830) the farm property of the Greeks on the island was taken away from their owners.

 In 1965, the first mosque was built in the island.
 It was named Fatih Camii (Conqueror's Mosque) and was built on an expropriated Greek Orthodox communal property at the capital of the island.
 Additional population settlements from Anatolia occurred in 1973, 1984 and 2000.
 The state provided special credit opportunities and agricultural aid in kind to those who would decide to settle in the island.
 New settlements were created and existing settlements were renamed with Turkish names.
 The island itself was officially renamed to Gökçeada in 1970.
 On the other hand, the indigenous Greek population being deprived of its means of production and facing hostile behaviour from the government and the newly arrived settlers, left its native land.
 The peak of this exodus was in 1974 during the Cyprus crisis.

 In 1991, Turkish authorities ended the military "forbidden zone" status on the island.